gustycooper/instagramFiddling/README.md

 ## Motivation

-I to Dr. Anewalt's CPSC 240 in Spring 2017.
+* I took Dr. Anewalt's CPSC 240 in Spring 2017.
 My goal was to prepare to teach CPSC 240 in Fall 2017.
 I completed most of the assignments.
-Dr. Anewalt's final project was a Instagram-like project.
+* Dr. Anewalt's final project was a Instagram-like project.
-Dr. Anewalt created teams of three to compelte the project.
+* Dr. Anewalt created teams of three to compelte the project.
-I completed the project, using JavaFX, Scene Builder, and general programming.
+* I completed the project, using JavaFX, Scene Builder, and general programming.

 ## Installation